What is HOCD?

 Previously, I wrote an article on sexual arousal within HOCD, but I shall touch on it here again on my main page on HOCD.
 An unfortunate aspect of the condition is that not only are you actively searching for some sensation or feeling in your groin, which has been named ‘the gronial response’ but when you find it you take the sensation as some sort of evidence of sexual identity.

 Like all forms of OCD, there are many physical sensations. most caused by the anxiety experienced by the condition, but one of the most difficult sensations people with HOCD have is the “groinal response.”
 It is simply a physical sensation in the groin area that can occur in response to intrusive thoughts.Individuals with HOCD often misinterpret this sensation as a sign of sexual attraction, which intensifies their anxiety.
 It’s important to understand that the groinal response is simply a physical reaction that can happen for many reasons and does not indicate actual sexual attraction.
 The heightened focus on this area due to OCD makes these sensations more noticeable, leading to more anxiety and confusion.
+This article from PsychologyToday concurs, that it is attentions that drives the sensation.

 Quick experiment; look at the tip of your index finger on your right hand.
 Really focus on it, just the very tip.
 Does it feel different to the rest of your finger, hand or body?
 Can you feel heat on the tip of your finger?
 More than likely, you feel something, and that is because you are bringing 100% of your awareness to one specific part of your body.
 Think about that the next time you are experiencing sensations in your groin.
 It is not evidence of anything but the fact that you are paying attention to it.